bgizdov/nodejs-nodemon-watch-docker-compose-quickstart-template/README.md

 ```

 ## To use node --watch
-Change command in docker-compose.yml
+Change the command in docker-compose.yml
 ```
 command: npm run dev:nodewatch
 ```

 ## To use nodemon
-Change command in docker-compose.yml
+Change the command in docker-compose.yml
 ```
 command: npm run dev:nodemon
 ```